 The CHI emphasises an exciting hands-on collaborative learning style where you are encouraged and enabled to contribute to knowledge generation and communication.
 The goal is to grow confidence and support your transition to a professional role.

 There will be plenty of academic support with face-to-face live lectures, seminars and studio sessions where you will discuss, challenge and create.
 The tutors are all heritage professionals with considerable experience in both academia and the heritage sector.
 You will also work with, and be mentored by, our Professional Fellows who are embedded in archaeological and heritage organisations.

-The programme runs from January.
-It consists of eight taught modules and a dissertation or professional product.
+The programme consists of eight taught modules and a dissertation or professional product.

 The taught modules include four which are a compulsory core and four selected from a further eight options.
 Students have the choice of replacing one option module with a work-based learning project which has an agreed outcome or product.
 Assessments are very varied but all involve different forms of course work.